gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/influence-diagram.md

 that comprises of path probability function and path utility function over paths $𝐬∈𝐒$ conditional to the decision strategy $Z.$

+## Other Properties
+In this section, we define more properties for influence diagrams.

+**Discrete** influence diagram refers to countable state space.
+Otherwise, the influence diagram is **continuous**.
+We can discretize continuous influence diagrams using discrete bins.

+Two nodes are **sequential** if there exists a directed path from one node to the other in the influence diagram.
+Otherwise, the nodes are **parallel**.
+Sequential nodes often model time dimension.

+**Repeated subdiagram** refers to a recurring pattern within an influence diagram.
+Often, influence diagrams do not have a unique structure, but they consist of a repeated pattern due to the underlying problem's properties.

+**Limited-memory** influence diagram refers to an influence diagram where an upper bound limits the size of the information set for decision nodes.
+That is, $I(j)≤m$ for all $j∈D$ where the limit $m$ is less than $|C∪D|.$ Smaller limits of $m$ are desirable because they reduce the decision model size, as discussed on the [Computational Complexity](@ref computational-complexity) page.

+**Isolated subdiagrams** refer to unconnected diagrams within an influence diagram.
+That is, there are no undirected connections between the diagrams.
+Therefore, one isolated subdiagram's decisions affect decisions on the other isolated subdiagrams only through the utility function.

+A chance or decision node is **redundant** if it is a leaf node and not in any value node's information set.
+Formally, if $j∈C∪D$ is a leaf node and there does not exist a value node $i∈V$ such that $j∈I(i)$, then node $j$ is redundant.

 ## References
 [^1]: Salo, A., Andelmin, J., & Oliveira, F. (2019).
 Decision Programming for Multi-Stage Optimization under Uncertainty, 1–35.
 Retrieved from [http://arxiv.org/abs/1910.09196](http://arxiv.org/abs/1910.09196)